OpenVisualCloud/Immersive-Video-Sample/src/doc/Immersive_Video_Delivery_DashAccess.md

 Before calling any other APIs in the library, you should call OmafAccess_Init to get the Handler for further usage.
 - OmafAccess_OpenMedia is used to open a url which is compliant to OMAF DASH specification, and the MPD file will be downloaded and parsed.
 Then you can use OmafAccess_GetMediaInfo to get relative A/V information in the stream.
 - OmafAccess_SetupHeadSetInfo is used to set the initial head position of the user, and it will be used to select the initial viewport information and relative tile-set;
-- OmafAccess_GetPacket is the function used to get well-aggregated video stream based on viewport and can be decoded by general decoder for rendering; with the API, you can also get the tile RWPK (Regin-Wised Packing) information for current viewport tile set.
-With/without the same thread, you can call OmafAccess_ChangeViewport to change viewport, the function will re-choose the Tile Set based on input pose Information, and it will decide what packing will be get in next segment.
+- OmafAccess_GetPacket is the function used to get well-aggregated video streams based on viewport and maximum decodable picture width and height (later binding mode), and can be decoded by general decoder for rendering; with the API, you can also get the video stream RWPK (Region-Wise Packing) information for each output video stream, the total number of output video streams and informaiton of each output video stream, like resolution.
+With/without the same thread, you can call OmafAccess_ChangeViewport to change viewport, the function will re-choose the Tile Set based on input pose Information, and it will decide what packed content will be get in next segment.
 - After all media is played out, you can call OmafAccess_CloseMedia and OmafAccess_Close to end the using of the library.